 It started with my traditional physical therapy training at Emory University in Atlanta, Georgia.
 I entered the PT field treating all sorts of pain in outpatient clinics.
 At the time, I was taught to think mechanically and structurally, that the body was a machine.
-However, I quickly realized that the techniques and exercises I gave people seemed to have a little correlation with how they did long-term.
+However, I quickly realized that the techniques and exercises I gave people seemed to have only a small correlation with how they did long-term.
 People seemed to either get better or they didn’t.
 I couldn’t understand why some people would improve and why others would linger in pain, even though I was providing the same treatments for similar timeframes.
 In the clinic we would get chronic pain cases coming in and we didn’t know what to do with them.
 I became frustrated.
 Frustrated with my inability to really understand and help my patients and frustrated with my own pains and anxiety that wouldn’t go away.
 Something in me said there has to be an answer to this.
 So I embarked on a mission to learn, heal myself ,and in the process to be able to help others heal as well.

 In 2001, I decided to go to Australia and pursue a second Masters degree in Physiotherapy.
 This is where I first learned about the intricacies of pain science and how the brain and nervous system play a big role in pain.
-I was lucky to train with Peter O’Sullivan, who is a well-known physiotherapist in our PT world.
+I was lucky to train with Dr. Peter O’Sullivan, who is a well-known physiotherapist in our PT world.
 At the time we would study core stability as that was all the rage then.
 The thing was, these studies did not show core stability was the answer to low back pain.
 Pete has since gone on to start an approach I trained in called Cognitive Functional Therapy, which incorporates bio-psycho-social principles to treat persistent pain.
 While in Australia, I also had the opportunity to learn from two other well-known physiotherapists Lorimer Moseley and David Butler.
 Both these guys have written books and have done extensive research in the pain field.

 Dr. Schubiner turned me on to a fellow physiotherapist in England, Georgie Oldfield, who started doing this work and was teaching others.
 I’ve been to the UK three different times to train and learn from Georgie.
 Georgie has formed an organization called SIRPA (Stress Illness Recovery Practitioners Association) and she has written a book Chronic Pain:Your Key to Recovery.
 I have become a SIRPA practitioner through her work.
 Georgie continued to show me how the mind can truly affect the body and how thoughts and emotions have the power to produce pain and other physical symptoms in the body.

 As I delved deeper into the mind-body connection, it sparked my interest to gain alternative perspectives on healing.
 My professional training as a PT was limited to traditional western medicine.
 Over a period of about 3-4 years, I combined my love of travel with a desire to learn about various alternative healing methods.
 I spent a lot time in Sydney, Australia learning Acuenergetics, an eastern-based approach that mirrors acupuncture using your hands.
 I learned about Chinese medicine, the meridians, and the energy system within us.
 I was in Adelaide, Australia learning from a Chinese healer who used an obscure technique of bamboo sticks to tap and beat on the body to create a healing state.
-I trained from traditional Maori healers in New Zealand who used a form of deep hands-on bodywork to rid the body of pain.
+I trained with traditional Maori healers in New Zealand who used a form of deep hands-on bodywork to rid the body of pain.
 I spent a month in India outside Chennai learning an ancient hands-on healing practice based on what they call Siddha medicine.
-I travelled to Canada multiple times to train in a form of energy healing called Bio-Energy.
+I also travelled to Canada multiple times to train in a form of energy healing called Bio-Energy.
 I went to Sedona, Arizona to become certified in Bio-Dynamic Breathwork, a form of breathing practice that is used for healing.
-I have also spent time in other trainings as well (ISTDP, Havening, etc.).
+I have also spent time in other some trainings as well (ISTDP, Havening, etc.).